 Elliot Bloch is a senior loan officer for Fairway Independent Mortgage Corporation and CEO and Founder of LoanBot.
 He says, “There are still about 1 million outstanding mortgages that are HARP eligible but won’t take advantage of the program.
 No one knows why we can’t reach these customers.

 I recently worked on a door-knock campaign locally where we physically went to the borrowers’ houses.
-It worked, but it’s obviously very labor intensive relative to other loan programs.”
+It worked, but it’s very labor-intensive relative to other loan programs.”

 Are you eligible for HARP under the new rules?